aaharini/powerbi/README.md

+Project Overview

-This project contain the dummy data to analyse the call center performance.
-This data contains the one month data of 8 employees in the call center.
+This project uses a dummy dataset to analyse call center performance for one month covering 8 employees.

-Chart 1 (line chart)

-Objectives:
+The dashboard helps managers understand efficiency, service quality and customer experience.

+Chart 1: Line Chart – Average Handle Time per Day

+Objective:

 To analyse the average handling time of agents per day.

-Insights:
+Insight:

-  Averate handling time fluctuates across different days, suggesting inconsistent call complexity or uneven workload distribution.
+Average handle time fluctuates across different days, indicating inconsistent call complexity and uneven workload distribution.

 Action:

-  Analyse high handle time days and allocate additional agents or provide call handling guidelines for the agents to manage complex calls which increase the resolve call rate.
+Analyse high handle-time days and allocate additional agents or provide call-handling guidelines to manage complex calls and improve the resolved call rate.

-Chart 2 (pie chart)

-Objectives:
+Chart 2: Pie Chart – Call Status

+Objective:

-  To analyse the call status of answered, resolved and missed calls.
+To analyse answered, resolved and missed calls.

-Insights:
+Insight:

-  Resolved and answered calls form the largest and equal propotion, indicating the most customers issues are successfully handled and most calls are answered.
+Answered and resolved calls form the largest and almost equal proportion, showing most customer issues are successfully handled.
-  However the proportion of missed calls is still high, showing room for improvement in call handling capacity.
+However, the missed calls portion is still significant, indicating capacity gaps.

 Action:
-  Increasing in missed calls shows there is availabiliy of extra agents to handle the call service.

-Chart 3 (Bar chart)

-Objectives:
+Increase agent availability during peak hours to reduce missed calls and improve customer reach.

+Chart 3: Bar Chart – Average Handle Time by Agent

+Objective:

-To analyse the average handling time of each agents.
+To analyse the average handling time of each agent.

-Insights:

-Some employees handle the call for long time and others call handl time is low.
-This showe difference in call efficiency of agents.
+Insight:

+Some agents take longer while others handle calls faster, showing differences in efficiency and experience.

 Action:

-The agents with low handling time need training and standardized call scripts can also help to improve efficiency.
+Provide training and standardized call scripts to slower agents and use top performers as mentors.

-Chart 4 (column chart)
+Chart 4: Column Chart – Customer Satisfaction

 Objective:

-To analyse the customer satisfaction.
+To analyse customer satisfaction scores.

-Insights:

-The customer satisfaction score is vary across among agents, eventhough the some agent's handling time is high their satisfaction score by customers are low.
+Insight:

+Customer satisfaction varies among agents.
+Even some agents with high handle time have low satisfaction, showing that speed alone does not guarantee quality.

 Action:

-Identify best performing agents and use their interaction approach as a benchmark for coaching other team members.
+Identify best-performing agents and use their interaction style as a benchmark for coaching others.

-Visualization 5 (slicer)
+Visualization 5: Slicer – Agent Name

+Objective:

-The agents name in the slicer help the managers to analyse all the agents performance individually among various charts.
+To enable managers to analyse individual agent performance across all charts.

+Insight & Action:

+Managers can quickly filter by agent to monitor performance, identify issues, and take targeted improvement actions.